citizensadvice/design-system/design-system-docs/src/_component_docs/checkbox.md

 <%= render(Shared::ComponentExample.new(:checkbox, :with_error_message)) %>

+### With custom id

+By default, the checkbox id is generated based on the `name`.
+If the name and the id need to use a different naming convention, a custom id can be passed.

+<%= render(Shared::ComponentExample.new(:checkbox, :with_custom_id)) %>

 ## Using with Rails

 If you are using the `citizens_advice_components` gem, you can call the component from within a template using: